kubermatic/docs/OUTLINE.md

 # With Kubermatic you can:
 #### Use Kubernetes
+By providing managed Kubernetes clusters for your infrastructure, Kubermatic makes Kubernetes as easy as it can be.
-Modernize your cloud deployment workflow by using all the advanced features that Kubernetes has to offer.
+Kubermatic empowers you to take advantage of all the advanced features that Kubernetes hast to offer and increases the speed, flexibility and scalability of your cloud deployment workflow.

 #### Update Kubernetes
-We provide live updates of your Kubernetes cluster without disrupting your daily business.
+Kubermatic provides live updates of your Kubernetes cluster without disrupting your daily business.
-Use all the new features of Kubernetes as you grow scale.
+Use all new features of Kubernetes as you increase scale.

 #### Scale your cluster
-You can add and remove nodes in our easy to use Dashboard.
-Just specify the amount of nodes your kubernetes cluster should have and kubermatic scales the cluster up or down to your needs.
+You can add and remove nodes in our easy to use dashboard.
+Just specify the amount of nodes in your Kubernetes cluster, and Kubermatic scales the cluster up or down to your needs.

 # Feature Majority